rokubop/talon-ui-elements/docs/state.md

 ```

 ## Complex state
 State is not restricted to simple values.
-You can store objects, arrays, or any other data structure, except for functions.
+You can store objects, arrays, or any other data structure.
 If you use a callback in the setter, it will give you the previous value, and you can return the new value.

 ## Rerenders
-State changes will do a full rerender.
-If you just need to change the text or highlight, use those respective actions instead, as they render on a separate decoration layer and do not cause a relayout.
+State changes do a full rerender every time (for now).
+If you just need to change the text, use `actions.user.ui_elements_set_text` or a `ref`, as those text updates render on a separate decoration layer and do not cause a relayout.

 ## Lifecycle
 States are cleared when the UI is hidden/destroyed.